7 Ways to Parent Well When Winter Shuts You In

 It seems counterintuitive–right?
 Technology is an easy go-to for winter storm relief, but a little Minecraft goes a long way.
 A steady stream of screen time can do more harm than good.

-In a recent study, researchers found that children who had more screen time were at an increased risk to show these symptoms:
+One study found that adolescents who had more screen time were at an increased risk to show these symptoms:

 - Hyperactivity-impulsivity, such as having trouble controlling their body

 While technology may keep your children occupied for a moment or two, the long-term effects are brutal.
 In the same way eating one cookie isn’t going to cause a health problem, a diet of cookies won’t bode well for your waistline or heart health.

 While you may be tempted to relax on your technology limits when the cold keeps you in, hold fast, my friend.
 Keep your technology limits in place and turn to alternatives that engage kids’ minds and bodies.
 The long-term payoff will be worth it!

 2. Think Outside the Living Room

 Sure, it may be daunting to bundle everyone up and get them out the door, but the effort will pay off.
 The short-term frustration of managing the hats, gloves, and jackets will diminish as your kids burn energy on a giant outdoor playground or at another fun activity.

 Once a week, sit down with your kids and brainstorm 10 family fun time ideas for the week.
 Then, see how many you can check off!
 Here are a few ideas: